Personal Injury FAQ’s

 Interrogatories, requests to produce/for production, and requests for admissions are tools used during the discovery process to figure out the position of the other side in your litigation and see what evidence the other side has.
 Interrogatories are written questions that are asked of the other side regarding the incident or injuries upon which the litigation is based.
 Requests to produce are written requests for documents and other items relevant to the litigation.
 These can include requests for medical records, photographs and videotapes, inspections of vehicles, etc. Finally, requests for admissions are demands made by the defense/the other side in your case for you to admit or deny that certain things are true.
 For example, the defense/the other side may request that you admit or deny that you were partially at fault for the accident yourself.

-The use of interrogatories is governed by Florida Rule of Civil Procedure 1.340, which can be found here:
+The use of interrogatories is governed by Florida Rule of Civil Procedure 1.340.

-The use of requests to produce is governed by Florida Rule of Civil Procedure 1.350, which can be found here:
+The use of requests to produce is governed by Florida Rule of Civil Procedure 1.350.

-The use of requests for admissions is governed by Florida Rule of Civil Procedure 1.370, which can be found here:
+The use of requests for admissions is governed by Florida Rule of Civil Procedure 1.370.What if the defendant/the other side gets rid of/destroys evidence in my case?

 If the defendant/the other side in your case gets rid of or destroys evidence in your case, you may be able to file a motion called a “spoliation motion.”
 This depends on whether the defendant knew at the time the evidence was gotten rid of/destroyed that litigation/a lawsuit might be forthcoming.
 If the defendant had a reason to believe that litigation/a lawsuit was coming and still got rid of the evidence, then you might be able to file the spoliation motion.